Mihirshrivas/Intern_DSW/README.md

-steps tO perform the task is :
+steps to perform the task is :
-Step 1:Setting Up Your Environment:
+Step 1: Setting Up Your Environment:
 # Create a virtual environment
 python3 -m venv myenv